How to create a video tour of your wedding venue

 Published date: 1st April 2020 | Author: Hollie Bond

 With engaged couples unable to visit your venue in person, it’s even more important than ever to have amazing digital resources, including video tours and 360° walk-throughs so brides and grooms can visit your venue from the comfort of their sofa!
+Here’s how to create a video tour of your wedding venue.

 In this digital age, engaged couples don’t need to step across the threshold of your venue in person in order to fall in love with it.
 Many millennials and Gen Z couples who have grown up in a digital world with everything they need at their fingertips will quite happily find and book their wedding suppliers and wedding venue online, as long as they can access all the information they need.